 How Many Scallops Can a Dog Eat?

-As you can probably guess, dogs should not eat too many scallops.
+As you can probably guess, not too many scallops.
 In practice, they can eat a few scallops at once, no more than 5, though.
 Puppies should eat less, 2 at most.
 Don’t ever force them to eat more than they want.

 Can Dogs Eat Fried Scallops?